rahji/wordsearch-cli/README.md

 # Wordsearch-cli

 Wordsearch-cli is a command-line program that can create a puzzle from a word list - either from a text file or piped from STDIN.
+It produces a plaintext version of the output and optionally makes a PDF file, with some options for how it's formatted.
+It can also produce the solution at the same time.

-It should work on any computer, but I'm not sure how Windows will like piping from STDIN.
+This should work on any computer, but I'm not sure how Windows will like piping from STDIN.
 It uses the [Go wordsearch package](http://github.com/rahji/wordsearch) I wrote.

 ## Example

 ```
+STAR WARS

 W C Z K B G F B B E U L S S P T
 S I F B E M C O F B V U T S I F
 N D O V M N N K F Z K K R E M M